 Though things have changed over the years, former mayor Frank Ney is still an icon of the race.
 He used to dress up as a pirate and promote the race around the Island—what a way to put Nanaimo on the map!
 The race turns into the month-long Nanaimo Marine Festival, with lots of activities and events across the city.
 If you’re bored of regular sports, be sure to visit Nanaimo in July and add a bathtub race to your agenda!

 Go on a Whale Watching Tour

 The west coast of British Columbia is spoiled when it comes to majestic wildlife.
 Going on a whale watching tour is an awesome way to spend an afternoon and see marine life in action.
 Orcas, humpback whales, and seals are all residents of the Salish Sea that hugs Nanaimo’s coast.

 Going on a tour with Vancouver Island Whale Watch is a great way to explore the ocean sustainably.
 Tours only follow healthy growing whale populations instead of the endangered orcas commonly seen further south.
-Fares range from CAD $139-145 (USD $108-113) for a 4-hour tour, with a portion of that donated to marine conservation efforts.
+In fact, Vancouver Island Whale Watch advocated for the moratorium on watching endangered orcas, which has now been written into Canadian law.
+Fares start at CAD $179 (USD $134) for a 4-hour tour, with a portion of that donated to marine conservation efforts.

 Blending the best parts of seaside and city living is what Nanaimo tourism is all about.
 From quirky sporting events to postcard-worthy views, Nanaimo boasts loads of activities to enjoy year-round.
 Come feel the salty air for yourself and experience the restaurants, waterfalls, and beaches that make Nanaimo a travel-worthy destination.